a story about the words that live inside you

 • After reading, invite one word from each child — no sentences required

-• Collect the words without comment; simply receive them
+• Collect words without comment; simply receive them

 Writing activities work best when they feel like invitations, not assignments.
 Frame every prompt as a question with no wrong answer.

-• "My wishing word is ___ because ___" — a two-line journal entry that can become much longer if the child wishes
+• "My wishing word is ___ because ___" — a two-line journal entry that can grow longer if the child wishes

-• Ask children to write a short poem using their word as the first and last line
+• Write a short poem using their word as the first and last line

-• Invite children to write what the sky looks like from inside their wishing word — as if the word were a room they could step into
+• Write what the sky looks like from inside their wishing word — as if the word were a room they could step into

 • Ask: "If your word could speak, what would it say to you?"

-• Create a class anthology of wishing word stories — each child contributes one page
+• Create a class anthology — each child contributes one illustrated page

-Small group work creates space for quieter children to share in ways that whole-class discussions don't allow.
+Small group work creates space for quieter children to share.
 Suggested group size: 3–5 students.

-• Each child shares their word and one sentence about why they chose it — no commenting or reacting from others during shares
+• Each child shares their word and one sentence about why — no reacting during shares

 • Groups collaboratively create a "wishing sky" mural — each child draws their word into a shared sky